WASM Bindings

 // Lazy-load the compiler only when needed

-const compiler = await import('@vizejs/wasm');
+const compiler = await import("@vizejs/wasm");

 await compiler.default(); // init()

-const { code } = compiler.compileSfc(source, opts);
+const result = compiler.compileSfc(source, opts);